Kwantux/networks-docs/docs/components.md

 This is done by shift + right-clicking a Sorting Container with a **Network Wand** on **Filter Mode** in the main hand and your filter item in the offhand.
 To remove the filter, do the same, but shift + left click.

+When on **Filter** mode, the entire item type is added as a filter.

+When on **Strict Filter** mode, only this specific item with its metadata is added.

 If you have multiple sorting containers with the same filter or multiple miscellaneous containers, you can set their priority, so that higher priority components will be filled first.

-(Sorting containers are ALWAYS prioritized over Miscellaneous containers)
+(By default, sorting containers are prioritized over misc containers)

 To change a component's priority, make sure your wand is set to **Priority Mode** and shift + right/left click on a Sorting/Miscellaneous container.